qurtana/voterapp-webapp/README.md

 **Outcome**:
 The containerized voting application is successfully deployed on Azure.
 The solution ensures a scalable and manageable deployment, leveraging Azure's infrastructure for reliability and performance.
 By using ACR for Docker image storage and Azure App Service for hosting, the application benefits from streamlined deployment processes and automated updates.

+## Conclusion

+The deployment of the containerized voting application on Azure App Service using Docker and Azure Container Registry (ACR) demonstrates the power of cloud-based solutions for application hosting.
+By containerizing the application, storing the Docker image in ACR, and deploying it on App Service, we create a scalable and reliable environment for running the application.
+Leveraging Azure's cloud infrastructure simplifies the deployment process and ensures efficient management of the application.
+This project showcases the benefits of using cloud services for deploying and hosting applications, enabling developers to focus on building and improving their applications without worrying about infrastructure management.